From clones to cm-monoids: Dedicated to Robert Goldblatt

+The notion of Lambda Abstraction Algebra ($\mathsf{LAA}$), introduced by Pigozzi and Salibra in \cite{PS93,PS95}, provides an algebraic framework for modeling the essential features of the untyped lambda calculus.
+Unlike traditional approaches based on combinatory logic (see \cite{Bare84}), $\mathsf{LAA}$s offer a purely equational setting, where lambda abstraction is treated as a primitive operation governed by suitable identities.

+In \cite{GS99} Goldblatt and Salibra established a general representation theorem, namely that every $\mathsf{LAA}$ is isomorphic to an algebra of functions arising from the coordination of a model of the lambda calculus.
+This theorem provides a foundational result that enabled the resolution of several significant open problems in lambda calculus (e.g. see \cite{MS10}).

+As shown in this paper, in each $\mathsf{LAA}$ $\mathbf A$ there exist term-operations making $\mathbf A$ into a clone algebra.
+These algebras have been recently introduced by Bucciarelli and Salibra \cite{BS22} in order to provide a one-sorted algebraic account of clones of functions, which are sets of finitary functions that include all projections and are closed under composition (see \cite{L06,SZ86,T93}).
+The main result of \cite{BS22} is a representation theorem stating that every clone algebra is isomorphic to a clone of functions from $A^\omega$ to $A$ for a suitable set $A$, much in the spirit of the aforementioned representation theorem for $\mathsf{LAA}$.

-Clones are sets of finitary operations that include all projections and are closed under composition (see \cite{L06,SZ86,T93}).
-They play a significant role in universal algebra, as the set of all term operations of an algebra always forms a clone, and, in fact, every clone is of this form.
+Clones of functions play a significant role in universal algebra, as the set of all term operations of an algebra always forms a clone, and, in fact, every clone is of this form.
 Therefore, comparing clones of algebras is much more appropriate than comparing their basic operations for the purpose of classifying algebras based on different behaviours.
 In addition to their relevance in universal algebra, clones also play an important role in the study of first-order structures.
-The polymorphism clone of a first-order structure, consisting of all finitary operations that preserve the structure, holds valuable information and serves as a powerful analytical tool.
-In particular, clones have significant applications in theoretical computer science, especially in the context of constraint satisfaction problems (CSPs) (e.g. see \cite{B15,BKW17,B21,B22}).
+The polymorphism clone of a first-order structure, consisting of all finitary functions that preserve the structure, holds valuable information and serves as a powerful analytical tool.
+In particular, clones have significant applications in theoretical computer science, especially in the context of constraint satisfaction problems (CSPs) (e.g. see \cite{BKW17,B21}).
 In a CSP, a specific structure (the template) is fixed, and the problem involves deciding whether a given conjunction of atomic formulas over the signature of the template is satisfiable in that structure.
 Jeavons' groundbreaking discovery \cite{J98} revealed that the complexity of a CSP for a finite structure is entirely determined by the polymorphism clone of that structure.